pixincreate/PrivacyGuides-India/README.md

 - Every citizen who had got vaccinated against COVID-19 twice, were all automatically enrolled for **ABHA ID** with no consent asked.
   > To know whether you've been enrolled for ABHA ID, check your second vaccine certificate.
 If you see a 14 digit number under a name called as "Unique Identifier ID" or something similar, you've been enrolled for ABHA ID.

-> Apple running 'health data is private' ads in a country where citizens nonchalantly linked their Aadhaar with vaccine certificate to be automatically enrolled for government's ABHA ID.</p>&mdash; Abhishek Baxi (@baxiabhishek) <a href="https://twitter.com/baxiabhishek/status/1667457262384824321?ref_src=twsrc%5Etfw">June 10, 2023</a>
+> Apple running 'health data is private' ads in a country where citizens nonchalantly linked their Aadhaar with vaccine certificate to be automatically enrolled for government's ABHA ID.<br>&mdash; Abhishek Baxi (@baxiabhishek) <a href="https://twitter.com/baxiabhishek/status/1667457262384824321?ref_src=twsrc%5Etfw">June 10, 2023</a>

 _More about implications of Aadhaar [**here**](https://rethinkaadhaar.in/)_